25 Aug 2015

 For health reasons, the EU has adopted a Directive on the control of the use of nickel in objects intended to be in contact with the skin, such as watches and jewellery.
 As effective from January 2007 the EU has adopted a Directive to ban the use of some phthalates in certain PVC toys and childcare articles permanently.
 In addition, the EU has adopted a Directive to prohibit from September 2003 the trading of clothing, footwear and other textile and leather articles containing azo dyes, from which aromatic amines may be derived.

-Meanwhile the EU has also adopted a number of Directives for environmental protection, impacting on the sales of a wide range of consumer goods and consumer electronics.
-Notable examples include the Directive on Waste Electrical and Electronic Equipment (WEEE) implemented in August 2005, and the Directive on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) to be effective in July 2006.
+Meanwhile, the EU has adopted a number of Directives for environmental protection, which may have an impact on the sales of a wide range of consumer goods and consumer electronics.
+Notable examples include the Directive on Waste Electrical and Electronic Equipment (WEEE) implemented in August 2005, and the Directive on Restriction of Hazardous Substances (RoHS) implemented in July 2006.
 On 3 December 2008, the European Commission (EC) presented two proposals: one for a recast RoHS Directive and the other for a recast WEEE Directive.

 Labelling and Marking Requirements